 Many online students prefer self-paced courses that they can complete on their own terms.
 Make sure these courses still include interactive elements like recaps, quizzes, and projects the student can complete.

-Module based learning is essentially a way of organizing a class by subject.
-Think of it like a table of contents for a class.
+Module-based learning is essentially a way of organizing a class by subject.
+Think of it as a table of contents for a class.
 By dividing classes into modules or "segments," students can work through content based on section, take assessments on that material, and then move onto the next section.
 These methods are often incorporated into traditional classrooms, so make sure to include them in online offerings as well.

 Students can use teleconferencing software, like Zoom, to make group projects at a distance happen.
-Don't be afraid to include group work into online courses.
+Don't be afraid to include group work in online courses.

 While it might sound like a given, student knowledge needs to be tested through traditional tests and assignments.
 Instructors should make them as challenging and comprehensive as they would in a traditional classroom.

 Engagement can be fostered through peer discussions in the classroom either in writing or via video.
 Many instructors post discussion questions in message boards for students to interact.
 A better way to create discussions is to pair your video conferencing camera and a video conferencing software so that students can engage easily and directly engage with one another without technology getting in the way.